bsaragoca01/Sono_Gravity_MICCAI/README.md

 Scripts have comments to guide some of the steps mentioned in this guide.

 The directories with the files must be introduced in the train.py scripts.
 Also, a directories to save the checkpoint, the worksheet with the validation metrics calculated per epoch, and the predicted images must also be introduced.
+The colors used on both the ground-truth and the predicted masks are defined in the train.py as well as on the prediction scripts.
+It was defined three colors for the three classes used.
+However, both colors and classes must be changed if the user desires or if a different number of classes will be used.
 The checkpoints saved during the training are .pth files, which contain the models' weight updates.
 They are saved per 5 epoch, but this can be altered in the script.

 If it is intended to be used DeepLab with ResNet-101 instead of ResNet-50 backbone, the code line: